 Limited to 35 students.
 Spring semester.
-Visiting Professor Poe.2014-15: Offered in Spring 2015
+Visiting Professor Poe.2016-17: Not offered

 Offered as POSC 345 [CP, IR] and EUST 345.)
 Decline and renewal of Europe.
 An analysis of Europe’s role in the world order and the European Union (EU).
 What are Europe’s strengths and weaknesses as an international power?
 Does Europe meet its responsibilities or is it content to be a free rider on the ambitions and policies of other countries?
 What is the European Union and what are its successes and failures?
 What is the relationship between various European countries and the EU, between national sovereignty and European integration?
 Is more European integration still the future of Europe or is there now “enough Europe”?

 Limited to 25 students.
 Not open to first-year students.
 Fall semester.
-Professor Tiersky.2014-15: Not offered
+Professor Tiersky.2016-17: Not offered

 Home is supposed to be a refuge, the place where they have to take you in, as Frost once put it, but as he also knew, it is a place of conflict and death as much as comfort and birth.
 We are hidden from the world in our homes, but we also take pride in our homes, however modest, or even in their modesty.
 Home is a place of personal remembrance where we do not fight the battles of immortality, but instead follow another way through life, a parallel imagining of where and how we may be in the world, and away from the world.
 It is the most private of places, and a site of privation because of that.
 It is the oikos, (the household, where economy began) not the polis (the public place of political argument).
 And yet home is of political significance paradoxically, because it is supposed to be a refuge from the storms of politics--hence, for instance, the creation of the Department of Homeland Security as a reassurance to the American people following the terrorist attack of 9/11.
 In this course, we will explore the idea of home and its political significance in Western thought.
 Among the authors we will study will be Homer, Virgil, Books of Genesis, Exodus, and Ruth, Fustel de Coulanges, Vico, Shakespeare, Heidegger, Said, Winthrop, Thoreau, Jefferson, Addams, Laura Ingalls Wilder, and Pogue Harrison.